lpmagnuson/digitalbookplates/readme.md

 A drupal module under development that will enable creating and storing digital bookplates with feeds from local ILS systems.
+Under development.